-The Dockyard Library and Archive houses the Trust’s collection of over 20,000 books and manuscripts that focuses on ships, shipbuilding, naval architecture and history.
+The Reading Room houses the Trust’s collection of over 6,500 books and manuscripts that focus on ships, shipbuilding, naval architecture and history.

-The Trust has an extensive photographic collection of over 10,000 photographs and images, ranging from mid-19th century until closure in 1984, showing dockyard workers, trades, shipbuilding and repair and the wider dockyard site.
+The Trust also has an extensive photographic collection of over 10,000 photographs and images, ranging from mid-19th century until closure in 1984, showing dockyard workers, trades, shipbuilding and repair and the wider dockyard site.
 We hold maps of the Historic Dockyard site and drawings of the buildings, along with a number of plans of ships built at Chatham.

-We hold limited records of those who worked in the Dockyard of served in the Chatham Division of the Royal Navy.
-If you are looking for information on family members who are connected with the Dockyard, the National Archives at Kew may be able to help you www.nationalarchives.gov.uk
+We hold limited records of those who worked in the Dockyard or served in the Chatham Division of the Royal Navy.
+If you are looking for information on family members who are connected with the Dockyard, the National Archives at Kew may be able to help you: www.nationalarchives.gov.uk

 Since November 2017 Chatham Historic Dockyard Trust has been undertaking major conservation, repair and adaptation works to the Fitted Rigging House, the home of the Reading Room.
 The project is enabling a sustainable future for one of the Dockyard’s most important Scheduled Ancient Monuments.
 Once complete, the project will provide a new accessible reading room and much improved conditions for our books and archive collections alongside new volunteer and conservation facilities.

 Our new Reading Room can be accessed on a drop-in basis.

 The opening hours are 11am – 3pm, Sunday to Friday (closed Saturday).